blumixid/docs/admin/profile.md

  On the **Profile** page, you can set or update the following information:

  * A profile photo that is visible to other {{site.data.keyword.Bluemix_notm}} users
- * IBMid information including your name, email, phone number, password, company, and role
+ * ID information including your name, email, phone number, password, company, and role
  * Analytics tracking setting

 ## Changing your profile photo